 Why would they?

-If your job is not strictly connected with this skill, you might not find it useful
+If your job is not strictly connected with this skill, you might not find it useful.

-If learning a new language system takes you half the time you needed to actually speak and understand your target language, it’s understandable that you might be reluctant to do so.
+If learning a new language system takes you half the time you needed to speak and understand your target language, it’s understandable that you might be reluctant to do so.

-Writing – recommendations for learning
+Writing – Recommendations for Language Learners